posterior/treecat/README.md

 The single-site Gibbs sampler uses dynamic programming to simultaneously sample the complete latent assignment vector for each row.
-A dynamic programming schedule is recomputed each time the tree structure changes.
-This schedule is interpreted by various virtual machines for different purposes (training the model, sampling from the posterior, computing log probability of the posterior).
+A dynamic programming program is created each time the tree structure changes.
+This program is interpreted by various virtual machines for different purposes (training the model, sampling from the posterior, computing log probability of the posterior).
 The virtual machine for training is jit-compiled using numba.